-SUNDANCE 2020 FILM FESTIVAL REVIEW!
+NEW TO HULU!
 Having turned fifty not so long ago, Lance Oppenheim’s Some Kind of Heaven hits a little too close to home.
 In Central Florida, there is a senior community known as The Villages.
-It’s population today is roughly 157,000 residents and is known as the “Disneyland for Retirees.”
-This community is, in a way, too good to be true, but it seems legit as utopian heaven for the senior set.
+Its population today is roughly 157,000 residents and is known as the “Disneyland for Retirees.”
+In a way, this community is too good to be true, but it seems legit as utopian heaven for the senior set.

 So let’s get to the people.
-Barbara moved to The Villages with her husband and followed him from Boston.
-Soon after their arrival, her husband passes away.
+Barbara moved to The Villages from Boston, following her husband.
+Soon after their arrival, he passed away.
 Alone and unable to return to her New England home, Barbara looks for ways to make the most of her current situation, whether it’s an acting class or joining the Parrot Head Club.
-Barbara has one of the best moments in the doc when during her interview, her dog starts humping her cat.
+Barbara has one of the best moments in the film when, during her interview, her dog starts humping her cat.